AdrienBenamira/membership_inference_attack/README.md

 # membership_inference_attack
-## Implementationof the paper : "Membership Inference Attacks Against Machine Learning Models", Shokri et al.
+## Implementation of the paper : "Membership Inference Attacks Against Machine Learning Models", Shokri et al.

 I implement the most basic attack which assumes the adversary has the data which comes from the same distribution as the target model’s the training dataset.
 I choose to evaluate on MNIST, CIFAR10 and CIFAR100.
 I used the framework pytorch for the target and the shadow models and ligth gradient boosting for the attack model.